joinpursuit/AC_4_Web/units/fundamentals/lessons/loops/loops.md

 ## Loop exercises

-* Write a function that takes a number as an argument and logs all the numbers, descending, between the number and 1.
+* Write a loop that takes the variable "num" and logs all the numbers, descending, between "num" and 1.
-* Write a a function that takes a number `num` as an argument, and iterates over all numbers from 0 to `num`.
+* Write a loop that takes the variable "num", and iterates over all numbers from 0 to "num".
 For each iteration, it will check if the current number is even or odd, and log that to the screen (e.g. "2 is even")
-* Write a function that takes a number `num` as an argument and iterates over all numbers from 0 to `num`.
+* Write a loop that takes the variable "num" and iterates over all numbers from 0 to "num".
 For each iteration of the loop, it will multiply the number by 9 and log the result (e.g. "2 * 9 = 18")
-* Use the `assignGrade` function from unit 4 (functions).
-Create a loop that will iterate over the numbers from `60` to `100`.
-For each number, it will call `assignGrade` with that number as an argument.

 ### Bonus

-* Write a function that uses console.log to log all the numbers from 1 to 100, with two exceptions.
+* Write a loop that uses console.log to log all the numbers from 1 to 100, with two exceptions.
 For numbers divisible by 3, log "Fizz" instead of the number, and for numbers divisible by 5 (and not 3), log "Buzz" instead.

-When you have that working, modify your program to log "FizzBuzz", for numbers that are divisible by both 3 and 5 (and still log "Fizz" or "Buzz" for numbers divisible by only one of those).
+When you have that working, modify your program to log "FizzBuzz", for numbers that are divisible by both 3 and 5 (still log "Fizz" or "Buzz" for numbers divisible by only one of those).